Answerability for regulated training

 Training providers organise content by course families, approvals, locations, service lines, and internal language.
 Buyers arrive with messy operational questions.

-When they cannot find a clear route, the demand turns into repeated inbox work, wrong-fit enquiries, phone calls, abandoned sessions, or invisible searches you never see.
+When the route is unclear, the question turns into repeated inbox work, wrong-fit enquiries, or invisible searches your team never sees.

 Maritime